-In the past, the Commission approved a 6-year amortization period for the Phoenix Project.8 However, in subsequent UI cases,9 the Commission found that an 8-year amortization period was more appropriate for a software project of this magnitude.
-For the reason stated below, staff now believes that the amortization period for the Phoenix Project should be changed to 10 years.
+In the past, we approved a 6-year amortization period for the Phoenix Project.16 However, in subsequent UI cases,17 we found that an 8-year amortization period was more appropriate for a software project of this magnitude.
+For the reason stated below, we now find that the amortization period for the Phoenix Project shall be changed to 10 years.
 First, the Phoenix Project was specifically tailor-made to meet all of UI's needs.
 Such a project is not "off the shelf" software, but software designed to fulfill long term accounting, billing, and customer service needs.
-Second, staff believes the software will be used for at least 10 years.
+Second, we believe that the software will be used for at least 10 years.
 UI's legacy accounting system had been used for 21 years.
-Third, in a recent docket involving a UI subsidiary in Nevada,10 UI responded that any amortization period between 4 and 10 years would be in compliance with Generally Accepted Accounting Principles.
-As such, staff believes 10 years is a more reasonable amortization period than the 8-year amortization period currently approved by this Commission.
-Thus, staff recommends that accumulated depreciation and depreciation expense be reduced \$180 for water and \$281 for wastewater, respectively.
+Third, in a recent docket involving a UI subsidiary in Nevada,18 UI responded that any amortization period between 4 and 10 years would be in compliance with Generally Accepted Accounting Principles.
+As such, we find that 10 years is a more reasonable amortization period than the 8-year amortization period currently approved by us.
+Thus, we find that accumulated depreciation and depreciation expense be reduced \$180 for water and \$281 for wastewater, respectively.